List of Sardinian monarchs: Early medieval rulers

 According to Procopius, Godas was a Vandal governor of Sardinia who rebelled against his king, Gelimer, who ruled northern Africa, Sardinia and Corsica.
 Procopius wrote that Godas behaved like a king but that it was a short-lived kingdom.
-Godas was defeated and killed after two years by an expedition from Carthage led by King Gelimer's brother, Tzazo.
-Shortly afterwards, Roman troops sent by Emperor Justinianus and led by General Belisarius, totally annihilated the Vandal kingdom and Sardinia returned to Roman administration.
+Godas was defeated and killed in 533 by an expedition from Carthage led by Gelimer's brother, Tzazo.
+Shortly afterwards, Roman troops sent by Byzantine emperor Justinian I and led by his general Belisarius totally annihilated the Vandal kingdom and Sardinia returned to Roman administration.